Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 This would list all the **.jpg**, **.jpeg**, and **.png** files, but not **.gif** files.

-You can also use the logical NOT operator (!) in square brackets to exclude characters.
+You can also use an excalamation point as a logical NOT operator in square brackets to exclude characters.
 The following command lists all the files in the pwd whose file names do *not* include a period followed by a J or a P:

 ```bash
 ls *.[!jp]*